OPUS4/framework/README.md

 The database access parameters are stored in `tests/config.ini` and needs to be configured with the correct user and database name.

 ### Configuring the Framework

+This step is optional and needs to be executed only if the previous steps didn't work.

 The configuration file (`tests/config.ini`) can be created using the following command.